Trust Region Policy Optimisation in Multi-Agent Reinforcement Learning: Multi-Agent Trust Region Learning

 \subsection{Trust Region Learning in MARL with Monotonic Improvement Guarantee}

 We start by introducing a pivotal lemma which shows that the joint advantage function can be decomposed into a summation of each agent's local advantages.
-Importantly, this lemma also offers a critical intuition behind the sequential policy-update scheme that our algorithms later apply. \begin{restatable}[Multi-Agent Advantage Decomposition]{lemma}{maadlemma} In any cooperative Markov games, given a joint policy $\boldsymbol{\pi}$, for any state $s$, and any agent subset $i_{1:m}$, the below equations holds.
+Importantly, this lemma offers a critical intuition behind the sequential policy-update scheme that our algorithms later apply. \begin{restatable}[Multi-Agent Advantage Decomposition]{lemma}{maadlemma} In any cooperative Markov games, given a joint policy $\boldsymbol{\pi}$, for any state $s$, and any agent subset $i_{1:m}$, the below equations holds. \end{restatable} For proof see Appendix \ref{appendix:analysis-training-the-matrpo}.
+Notably, Lemma \ref{lemma:maadlemma} holds in general for cooperative Markov games, with no need for any assumptions on the decomposibility of the joint value function such as those in VDN \citep{sunehag2018value}, QMIX \citep{rashid2018qmix} or Q-DPP \citep{yang2020multi}.